AtomLabss/.github/profile/README.md

 ### Usage and Support

-Proper usage and documentation for Atom may be in the works, however this may change with time.
+Proper usage and documentation for Atom may be in the works, however this may change with time. <br />
 For any kind of support regarding Atom, feel free to open support tickets in our [Discord server](https://discord.gg/HnYfxmvrHJ).

 ### Repositories